paulinamoskwa/Wildfire-Smoke-Detection/README.md

 A model is said to be a good model if it has high precision and high recall.
 A perfect model has zero FNs and zero FPs (that is, precision=1 and recall=1).
 However, often, attaining a perfect model is not feasible.

-As we saw above, the values of TP, FP and FN depend on the value of the threshold $\alpha$.
-Consequently, also the precision and recall metrics vary as the threshold $\alpha$ varies.
+As we saw above, the values of TP, FP and FN depend on the value of the threshold <span>$\alpha$</span>.
+Consequently, also the precision and recall metrics vary as the threshold <span>$\alpha$</span> varies.
 For every possible $\alpha$ between 0 and 1, it is possible to obtain a pair of [precision, recall] points.
 It is possible then to plot all the points in a precision-recall plane by obtaining the so-called Precision-Recall (PR) curve.
 For a good model, precision and recall stays high even when confidence score is varied.

 <p align="center">
 <img src='./Miscellaneous/precision_recall.gif' width='300'/><br>